 Much of the debate regarding Eurasian Cooling revolves around the possible linkages between the observed decline of wintertime near-surface air temperature over Central Eurasia and the observed decline in Arctic sea ice extent.
-Proposed linkages primarily involve changes in the large-scale atmospheric flow to act acting as a teleconnection between the two.
-Thus, before investigating the proposed mechanisms for their possible interconnection, we start by presenting observed trends in near-surface temperature, sea ice extent, and the large-scale flowbefore investigating the proposed mechanisms for their possible interconnection, we present the observed trends in these three fields.
+Proposed linkages primarily involve changes in the large-scale atmospheric flow acting as a teleconnection between the two.
+Thus, before investigating the proposed mechanisms for their possible interconnection, we start by presenting observed trends in near-surface temperature, sea ice extent, and the large-scale flow.
 Readers who are familiar with the background on Eurasian Cooling may skip to the summary of observational evidence in section 2.4 without loss of continuity.